Gordon Signy Fellowships

 14. Curriculum Vitae Requirement: Applicants must submit a curriculum vitae that includes their name and address, current employment, education, memberships in professional societies and organizations, appointments to health care staffs (e.g. medical staff of a hospital), research (if any) and publications (if any).

 15. Report Requirement: At the conclusion of the program, the fellow must submit a short report to the World Pathology Foundation.
-The report will be published on the WASPaLM/WPF web site.
+The report will be published on the WPF web site.
+Final Fellowship payments will not be made until this report is received.

 Board of Regents Considerations: In assessing the applications, the Board of Regents will consider the scientific and clinical merit of the application, the qualifications of the applicant, the value of the proposed study to the applicant, and the value of the proposed study to the applicant's community.
 Other sources of income may be held at the same time as the Fellowship, but in making their recommendation the Board of Regents will consider the financial need of the applicant.

 Retrospective Award Prohibited: The Board of the Trustees will not award a Fellowship to support a course of study already completed.
-Trainees already undertaking training, or about to do so, are not eligible to apply for a Gordon Signy Fellowship.
+Trainees already in training, or for whom Fellowship training will begin prior to 1 January 2023, are not eligible to apply for a Gordon Signy Fellowship.

-Applications are currently being accepted for training beginning on or after 1 January 2019 and ending no later than 31 December 2019.
-Applications must be received by 30 June 2018.
+Applications are currently being accepted for Fellowship training beginning on or after 1 January 2024 and ending no later than 31 December 2024.
+Applications must be received by 30 June 2023.
 Applicants must have completed their initial pathology training prior to the beginning of their proposed fellowship training.
-If applicants have not completed their initial pathology training prior to the current application date (30 June 2018), the applicant MUST submit documentation of the completion of initial training before funds can be provided for the Fellowship.
+If applicants have not completed their initial pathology training prior to the current application date (30 June 2023), the applicant MUST submit documentation of the completion of initial training before funds can be provided for the Fellowship.

 Additional Forms to Assist You: In addition to the Application Forms, we have included a suggested format for the curriculum vitae and a checklist form to assist you in making sure your application is complete.
 You are free to use any format you wish for your curriculum vitae as long as the information contained in the suggested format is present.